bymyslf/Bymyslf.AuthenticationSessionStore/README.md

-# Bymyslf.InMemoryAuthenticationSessionStore
+# Bymyslf.AuthenticationSessionStore
-A simple IAuthenticationSessionStore proof of concept
+A simple IAuthenticationSessionStore (InMemory and Redis) proof of concept